A few lines of boring legal stuff. Read them carefully, if you can stand it!

 You will find about:

-The site is made by Carlo Piana, who holds the copyrigt of its contents.
+The site is made by Carlo Piana, who holds the copyright of its contents.

 The contents are either generally available under the Creative Commons Attribution – Share Alike 3.0, which allows to reuse and modify them by mentioning the original author and putting them under the same license, or the copyright is entirely waived.
 These terms can vary locally.

-The site has been made with a CMS engine by the name of Drupal, which is Free Software.
+The site has been made with WordPress CMS, which is Free Software.
 Thus it is freely reusable and modifiable by anybody, also for commercial scopes, under the conditions of making the source code available and that all derivatives or incorporating works are released with identical license.

 Nothing in this website constitutes legal advice.
 Any legal information posted or linked on this website is only informative and must be assessed by a practicing lawyer to be validated according to the reader’s needs.